kklimonda/neutron/TESTING.rst

 databases, so can a RabbitMQ server serve multiple messaging domains.
 Exchanges and queues in one 'vhost' are segmented from those in another 'vhost'.

-Please note that if the change you would like to test using fullstack tests involves a change to python-neutronclient as well as neutron, then you should make sure your fullstack tests are in a separate third change that depends on the python-neutronclient change using the 'Depends-On' tag in the commit message.
-You will need to wait for the next release of python-neutronclient, and a minimum version bump for python-neutronclient in the global requirements, before your fullstack tests will work in the gate.
-This is because tox uses the version of python-neutronclient listed in the upper-constraints.txt file in the openstack/requirements repository.

 When?
 +++++